aronayne/data-engineer-technical-test/README.md

 Navigate to cloned app dir and run 'python -m unittest' to run all tests.

- mongoengine (http://mongoengine.org/) is used for unit testing of DB, this could be incorporated into main code also instead if explicitly converting to json and writing to DB.

-SensorInstanceContent

 # Watching for DB collection changes

 Project contains utility script CollectionWatchUtility.py to watch the collection.